 Job Seekers Lack Focus & Planning

 Having a clear focus and plan will help set you apart from the other job seekers!

 Most job seekers do not establish clear and tangible job search objectives.
 They leave their network with no clear idea of how they can help. ~ Tim Tyrell-Smith, @TimsStrategy, Tim’s Strategy

-The reality is, that transitioning (job searching) will most likely be the new normal and something we’ll all have to continue to stay up to date on.
+The reality is, that transitioning (job searching) will most likely be the new normal and you’ll have to continue to stay up to date.

 Go here to catch Miriam’s collection of job seeker mistakes as identified by some of the best minds in the world of job search.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.